Alzheimer's disease: Caregiving

+Caregiving is the ongoing physical, social, emotional support provided to people living with dementia, helping them carry out everyday activities.
 Since AD has no cure and it gradually renders people incapable of tending to their own needs, caregiving is essentially the treatment and must be carefully managed over the course of the disease.

 During the early and moderate stages, modifications to the living environment and lifestyle can increase safety and reduce caretaker burden.
 Examples of such modifications are the adherence to simplified routines, the placing of safety locks, the labeling of household items to cue the person with the disease or the use of modified daily life objects.
+Per the American Academy of Family Physicians, the use of physical restraints is discouraged.
+Use of the "VIPS" framework "(Valuing people, Individualised care, Personal perspectives, Social environment)" has been shown to reduce hours per day of restraint.
 If eating becomes problematic, food will need to be prepared in smaller pieces or even puréed.
 When swallowing difficulties arise, the use of feeding tubes may be required.
 In such cases, the medical efficacy and ethics of continuing feeding is an important consideration of the caregivers and family members.
-The use of physical restraints is rarely indicated in any stage of the disease, although there are situations when they are necessary to prevent harm to the person with Alzheimer's disease or their caregivers.

 During the final stages of the disease, treatment is centred on relieving discomfort until death, often with the help of hospice.

+The wellbeing of caregivers themselves is an important aspect of AD caregiving.
+Long-term informal caregiving is associated with wide-ranging impacts on physical and mental health and on financial circumstances, collectively described as caregiver burden.
+A range of interventions can help alleviate burden and improve caregiver wellbeing.
+Effective measures include complementary formal services, training and psychoeducation, psychological therapies such as cognitive behavioural therapy, and support groups.

 Diet

-Diet may be a modifiable risk factor for the development of Alzheimer's disease but more research needs to be conducted.
+Diet may be a modifiable risk factor for the development of Alzheimer's disease, but more research needs to be conducted.
 The Mediterranean diet, and the DASH diet are both associated with less cognitive decline.
 A different approach has been to incorporate elements of both of these diets into one known as the MIND diet.

 Results from large-scale epidemiological studies and clinical trials have not demonstrated an independent role for most individual dietary components.